Harry Kent (architect): Strathfield

 Kent served as an Alderman on Strathfield Council from 1903 until 1905.
-He designed and built Kelmswood, at 88–94 Redmyre Road in 1893 as his private residence, on the corner of Redmyre Rd and Florence St. Around 1916, Kent moved across the road to 86 Redmyre Road, and called the new house Kelmswood.
+He designed and built Kelmswood, at 88–94 Redmyre Road in 1893 as his private residence, on the corner of Redmyre Road and Florence Street.
+Around 1916, Kent moved across the road to 86 Redmyre Road, and called the new house Kelmswood.
 Kent's original house is now called Woodstock and has been converted to apartments.

 Family

 In 1886, Kent married Mary Louisa Elbury Jefferis, the daughter of the Reverend James Jefferis of the Pitt Street Congregational Church and Mary Louisa Elbury.
 They had two daughters, Gladys and Louise (Lulu), and a son, Geoffrey.

 His brother-in-law Harry Jefferis was articled to him and went on the practice architecture in Western Australia.

 Architecture

 Early work

 When Kent was unable to find employment after graduation from university, he sought advice from John Fairfax.
 With a recommendation from Fairfax, Kent managed to secure work with master builder John Young.
-During this time he worked on the construction of the Department of Lands building, St Mary's Cathedral, Sydney and the Garden Palace that was built for the International Exhibition of 1879.
-He went into private practice in 1882 and his first commission was the design of Eldon Chambers in Pitt Street, Sydney, for Josiah Mullens.
+During this time he worked on the construction of the Department of Lands Building, St Mary's Cathedral, Sydney and the Garden Palace that was built for the Sydney International Exhibition of 1879.
+He went into private practice in 1882 and his first commission was the design of Eldon Chambers in Pitt Street, for Josiah Mullens.

-In 1886, Kent designed Caerleon in Bellevue Hill, New South Wales for the Fairfax family, only to have it redesigned by Maurice B Adams in the Queen Anne Style (this made it the first Queen Anne home in Australia).
+In 1886, Kent designed Caerleon in Bellevue Hill for the Fairfax family, only to have it redesigned by Maurice B. Adams in the Queen Anne style (this made it the first Queen Anne home in Australia).
 Accepting the inevitable changes, Kent agreed to supervise the construction of his made-over design, but was then outraged when Adams exhibited the design in London as his own work.

 In 1890, Kent designed the main school building at the Presbyterian Ladies' College, Sydney.
-An important early residential design was Lincluden at 12 Fairfax Road, Bellevue Hill, New South Wales, for Sir Thomas Anderson Stuart.
+An important early residential design was Lincluden at 12 Fairfax Road, Bellevue Hill, for Sir Thomas Anderson Stuart.
 The home was constructed 1896–97 and is heritage-listed.

 In 1895, Kent designed his first major warehouse.
 The Farmers & Graziers No. 1 Woolstore building is a 3 & 4-storey Federation style warehouse constructed of face brickwork with sandstone detailing and timber windows and doors.
 It has in recent years been converted into residential apartments.